 You just received an alarming pop-up that says something along the lines of, “Virus detected on iPhone.
 You will lose all your data if you don’t take immediate action!”
 Don’t fall for this scam!
 In this article, I’ll explain what to do when you receive a pop-up that says your iPhone has a virus and how you can avoid these pesky scammers.

-I’d like to mention that this question came from Payette Forward’s Facebook group, where over 3,400 people get help with their iPhones from our expert, Heather Jordan.
+I’d like to mention that this question came from Payette Forward’s Facebook group, where thousands of people get help with their iPhones from our expert, Heather Jordan.

 “Virus Detected On iPhone” — Are Alerts Like This Legit?

 The answer, plain and simple, is no. Scammers create pop-ups like these all the time.
 Their main goal is to get your iCloud account or credit card information by scaring you into thinking something is seriously wrong with your iPhone.

 This question is a bit more complicated.
 Technically, iPhones can get infected with malware, a type of software that is created to damage your iPhone or disable its core functionality.
 Malware can cause your apps to stop working, track you using your iPhone’s GPS, and even gather personal information.

 Although rare, iPhones can get malware from bad apps and insecure websites.
 Your iPhone is especially at-risk if its jailbroken because you have access to Cydia apps, some of which are notorious for infecting your iPhone with malware.